tangrams/cartography-docs/icons.md

                 sprite: zoo
 ```

-**Mix and match style elements:** You could even use the Bubble Wrap icons on Refill!
+### Mix and match style elements

+You could even use the Bubble Wrap icons on Refill!

 ```
 import: